24: This show is full of characters who have taken up multiple levels of Badass.

 Carol is likely the most notable (and long-term) example of this.
 At the beginning of the series, she is a Shrinking Violet who can't stand up to her abusive husband Ed, hides behind Shane during the fish fry attack, and is generally seen doing the group's laundry with the other women.
 Once Ed (and later Sophia) dies, she begins coming out of her shell and begins to exhibit more character traits and a more proactive nature.
 At the beginning of Season 3, she (along with Beth, noted below) have become well-versed enough that she can fire a rifle without flinching, and defends herself at several points.
 By the time Season 5 rolls around, she single-handedly assaults Terminus by herself to rescue Rick and the rest of the group, then pulls a masterful gambit as soon as she reaches Alexandria by pretending to be the meek unassuming woman she was at the beginning of the series.
 It's at the point where she's become just as popular as Rick and Daryl, and is arguably the most popular female character on the show besides Michonne.

-Carl starts out as a sort of Tagalong Kid/load, that gets shot and ends up indirectly killing Otis due to needing medical supplies to survive said gunshot.
+Carl starts out as a sort of Tagalong Kid/load, that gets shot and ends up indirectly killing Otis due to needing medical supplies to survive the injury.
 In season 3 after a time gap of about 7 months, however, he becomes a badass.
 His skills are able to rival adult members of his group, and he saves Tyreese's group from zombies by himself with little effort.
 Oh, and he killed his own mother (at age 13), to stop her from returning to life as a walker.
 Without crying.
 Near the end of Season 5, when Rick finds his son outside the walls of Alexandria, they simply nod to each other and start carving up an attacking group of walkers.
-His level in badass was so profound it ruined the "Where's Karl" meme because that question became about as foreboding as "where's Daryl".
+His level in badass was so profound it ruined the "Where's Carl" meme because that question became about as foreboding as "where's Daryl".

 Tara is an ex-police recruit who never passed the academy training course and is generally useless in combat (to the point that it takes The Governor having to teach her to use headshots on walkers because she and her sister didn't understand that body shots don't kill them, and she somehow sprains her ankle while running from walkers).
 Later, she finds some brief happiness after meeting Alisha, but suffers through a Despair Event Horizon after the prison falls, Alisha is shot by Lizzie and her sister is overrun by walkers.
 However, when Glenn finds her in the ruins of the prison and asks her to help him find Maggie, she takes an immediate level and starts headshotting walkers one-handed while escaping the prison, takes out several walkers by herself in the episode afterwards and becomes a member of a three-person power trio with Glenn and Noah in Alexandria.

-Beth was so underused in the second season that she was practically Out of Focus, and her one memorable episode in said season had her attempting suicide after believing that living in the current world was pointless.
+Beth was so underused in the second season that she was practically Out of Focus, and her one memorable episode had her attempting suicide after believing that living in the current world was pointless.
 By the time season 3 rolls around, however, she's much more capable with a gun and knife, and effortlessly dispatches walkers through the fence.
 When her father is killed in "Too Far Gone", she immediately opens fire on The Governor's troops, and later gets several badass moments in "Slabtown" and "Coda".
-However, she dies at the end of the former.
+However, she dies at the end of the latter.

 Andrea starts out as nothing more than a lucky survivor with no combat skills, and by the end of the first season is outright suicidal.
 Over the course of the second season she trains hard and refuses to join the other women in the kitchen.
 By the midpoint of the season, she's wading in to kill zombies with agricultural tools.
 By the finale, when she gets abandoned in the middle of a horde of walkers, she is able to keep running and scoring headshots all night, and after she runs out of ammunition is still killing them hand-to-hand.